Elladavyson/Antidepressant_MWAS/README.md

 ### Calculating MRS

-The R script `MRS_calc.R` allows you to calculate MRS for participants.
+The R script `MRS_calc.R`: will calculate MRS for participants.

 Arguments: